simoncblyth/opticks/notes/issues/event_handling_into_new_workflow.rst

         render and simulate

 TODO
 ------

+* incorporate QEvent/qevent into QSim/qsim and test utility of qevent encapsulated buffer handling with QSimTest, if the design is appropriate this should significantly simplify and remove duplication of buffer handling in QSimTest and become the basis for real event handling

+  * hmm many tests are photon level, with no gensteps so need to check QEvent::setNumPhotons
+  * actually the main benefit of QEvent/qevent comes when actually generating photons on device which requires use of QEvent::setGensteps with seeding etc..
+  * photon level tests are sufficiently different from standard running that they will not benefit much from QEvent.
+  * this suggests that need to get generation going in new workflow before can properly check the QEvent/qevent design

+  * HMM: looking at CSGOptiX/OptiX7Test.cu:simulate the qevent and qsim instances are kept separate and both come in from params

 * review old and new looking for aspects that need to be ported over

 Review Progress already in new workflow